ibrijeshpatel/About-Me/README.md

 ## 🔍 Projects
--**Project 1:- Built a website named "Todo List for Management System" using JavaScript, HTML, CSS, and Bootstrap -**Project 2:- Designed and implemented an interactive Rock, Paper, Scissors game using HTML, CSS, and JavaScript
+- **Project 1:-** Built a website named "Todo List for Management System" using JavaScript, HTML, CSS, and Bootstrap
+- **Project 2:-** Designed and implemented an interactive Rock, Paper, Scissors game using HTML, CSS, and JavaScript

 ## 📈 GitHub Stats